An Auckland church leader has joined a secular campaign against Bible lessons in schools.

 The Churches Education Commission, the biggest provider of Christian instruction in schools, earlier defended the Bible classes as value-based learning.

-A CEC spokesperson told Fairfax the classes were a way to make people aware of Christianity and teach values, rather than convert children.
+A CEC spokesperson said the classes were a way to make people aware of Christianity and teach values, rather than convert children.

 Individual boards of trustees decide whether to allow Christian education in their schools.